 The waste disposal charge recoups the cost of getting our skip emptied.
 We charge all productions which run for more than one performance at the ADC Theatre a base charge of 5% of the total skip hire cost, and your production will be charged any additional amount proportional to the volume of the skip you use.
+This base rate covers the general use of the skip, such as emptying the stage bins into the skip, and accommodates light use of the skip during the get-out.
 We don't charge Playroom shows for any skip usage unless they have substantial waste (e.g. they've constructed a set that needs to be deconstructed and disposed of at the end of the run).
 Please contact the Operations Manager for the latest skip charges.